ospfranco/ospfranco.github.io/_posts/2025-03-26-better tasks and scripts with mise and zx.md

 Let's say, I can have the specific bun/node version that I need my team to have.
 Without having to seat down with them to uninstall their manual node installation, install nvm, then update their Rust version. etc etc.

-# Zx
+# Bun Shell

-[`zx`](https://github.com/google/zx) is a package from Google that allows to write better scripts in JS.
-Basically invoke shell commands within a JS file without dealing with the idiosincracies of bash/zsh/whatever shell you are using.
+The [`Bun Shell`](Bun Shell) is bun's integrated way of running terminal commands within TypeScript.
+The beauty of this, is the easyness of using TypeScript to manipulate and pipe the output of commands, rather than the clunkyness of bash.

 # Putting it all together